lurchmath/second-order-matching/to-dos.md

 - Create a new test file in which you import only `matching-without-om.js` and provide a simple OM alternative, then ensure that a subset of the original test suite still passes in that new paradigm.
+- Update all docs to describe this new paradigm.